 Foreign Transcript Evaluation Agencies

-- All Permits begin with the same two forms from the Commission on Teacher Credentialing
+Step 2: Complete the 41-4 and 41-LS from the Commission on Teacher Credentialing

 41-4 Application for Credential Authorizing Public School Service